Out with the Bath Water

 Bathsheba?

-This caused me to pause for a second to reflect on her story.
-I could see how she would be lumped into a sector of scandalous women - but the scandal was not of her own doing.
+This caused me to pause for a second to reflect and her story.
+I could see how she would be lumped into a sector of scandalous women - but this scandal was not of her own doing.

 She gets thrown into quite the plot, where the main character is King David.
 When you become a supporting role in a story where the main character is, literally, "a man after God's own heart," it's easy to see how she can be stereotyped and even overlooked.